DhruvMakwana/dhruvmakwana.github.io/_posts/2020-07-12-GoogLeNet Paper Explained.md

 ## Implementation

-Implementation of ResNet Architecture in keras and pytorch can be found [here](https://github.com/DhruvMakwana/Computer_Vision/tree/master/GoogLeNet)
+Implementation of GoogLeNet Architecture in keras and pytorch can be found [here](https://github.com/DhruvMakwana/Computer_Vision/tree/master/GoogLeNet)

 ## Reference: